filip-herceg/ReViewPoint/docs/setup.md

 ## Best Practices

 - Always use `poetry config virtualenvs.in-project true`
-- Do not install packages globally
+- Never install Python packages globally unless using `pipx`
-- Each Python component manages its own `.venv/`
+- Each component (docs, backend, modules) has its own `.venv/`
-- Use `pyenv`, `pyenv-win`, Conda, or System Python — but ensure version 3.11.9
+- Use `pyenv`, `conda`, or system Python (exact version: 3.11.9)
-- Activate Poetry environments using `poetry shell`
+- Use `poetry shell` when working interactively
-- Always install `uv` inside the Poetry environment
+- Document all environment-specific behavior clearly in `README.md` or `setup.md`

 ---